Cruise Ship Chef Jobs

-Chef de Cuisine onboard a cruise ship is a senior member of the cruise line culinary team and is responsible for all other functional chefs in the kitchen.
-Chef de Cuisine oversees the overall production of all foods in the Galley/kitchen.
+Chef de cuisine onboard a cruise ship is a senior member of the cruise line culinary team and is responsible for all other functional Chefs in the cruise ship kitchen.
+Chef de cuisine oversees the overall production of all foods in the galley/kitchen.

 Working as a Chef on a cruise ship

-The cruise line Chef de Cuisine heads up a brigade composed of Sous Chefs, Chefs de Partie and Demi Chefs de Partie.
-Chef de Cuisine on cruise ships ultimately reports to the Executive Chef.
+Cruise ship Chef de Cuisine heads up a brigade composed of Sous Chefs, Chefs de Partie and Demi Chefs de Partie.
+Chef de cuisine ultimately reports to the executive cruise ship Chef.

-The cruise line Chef job is to ensure the smooth day-to-day operation of the Galley he/she is assigned to.
+The job of the cruise line Chef is to ensure the smooth day-to-day operation of the kitchen he/she is assigned to.
 Other cruise ship Chef job responsibilities include: staff management, production of managerial reports, menu costing, portion standardization, supervision of food preparation and hygiene standards.

 Chef de Cuisine working on a cruise ship are expected to be proficient in all aspects of food preparation and on large vessels, oversee the production from scratch of meals for a population of up to 6000 passengers and crew.